Skip to main content

 Now that you’ve published your semantic model to the Credible platform, it’s time to see how data consumers can analyze data in the no-code Explorer UI (built on Malloy’s open source Publisher & Explorer functionality).
 This is where your work as a data modeler becomes a launchpad for analysts, product managers, and other data consumers to ask meaningful questions — without writing a single line of SQL.

-Open the Data Explorer and Run a Saved View
+Open the Explorer and Run a Saved View

 1. Access your model: Navigate to https://<your-org>.admin.credibledata.com/quick-start, log in, and open your ecommerce package.
 Go to Models → ecommerce.malloy and select the order_items source tab.